imageio/imageio/docs/reference/userapi.rst

 As such, `iio.volread` has merged into `iio.imread` and is now gone.
-Similarily, `iio.mimread` and `iio.mvolread` have merged into a new function called `iio.imiter`, which returns a generator that yields ndimages from a file in the order they appear.
+Similarily, `iio.mimread` and `iio.mvolread` have merged into a new function called `iio.imiter`, which returns a generator that yields ndimages from a file in the order in which they appear.
 Further, the default behavior of `iio.imread` has changed, and it now returns the first ndimage (instead of the first flat image) if the image contains multiple images.

 To reproduce similar behavior to the v2 API behavior use one of the following snippets::